Sujaykiran2102/Ecommerce-Follow-Along/README.md

 Please create an PayPal account first PayPal developer dashboard Once you login you can see an option for an sandbox accounts.
 Copy the UserID of that account and save it.
-In this sandbox accounts you can find your client id copy and save it.
+In this sandbox accounts I can find my client id copy and save it.
-In your order conformation page you need two options for payment one is COD and another is online payment.
+In my order conformation page you need two options for payment one is COD and another is online payment.
-Create radio buttons to select COD or online payment and when we click on online payment PayPal buttons need to be displayed.
+Created radio buttons to select COD or online payment and when we click on online payment PayPal buttons need to be displayed.
-In next milestone we will write an code to display and use those PayPal online Payments buttons.
+In next milestone we wrote an code to display and use those PayPal online Payments buttons.
 Summary : Learnt how to use PayPal API.
 Learnt how to Integrate online payments.
 Tech Stack : Frontend - OrderConfirmationPage.jsx -React

+# Milestone 30 : In this milestone, we will learn how to add online payment gateway to our application using PayPal API.
+This is an continuous milestone of milestone 29 where you created PayPal account and get the userid.
+Key feautures :
+After creating PayPal account and getting the UserID inside sandbox account.
+Implement online payment using PayPal API using the client key you created earlier.
+Download NPM package called react-paypal-js that will provide an component called PayPalScriptProvider which will display online payment methods like credit or debit card etc.., Tech Stack : Frontend - OrderConfirmationPage.jsx -React